darizasu/work/GBS-pipeline/README.md

 See the example below:

     /bioinfo2/projects/GBSplates/01/mapping/ALB_213	ALB_213-p01H10	4	10

 ## compareRepeatedSamples.sh
-Please follow these steps to run the second stage of the pipeline, called "compareRepeatedSamples".
-This stage is optional, and it should be run just in case you have one or more samples that have been sequenced more than once and you want to verify that they are actually the same:
+Please follow these steps to run the optional stage of the pipeline, called "compareRepeatedSamples".
+This stage should be run just in case you have one or more samples that have been sequenced more than once and you want to verify that they are actually the same:
 ## runPopulation.sh
 Please follow these steps to run the second stage of the pipeline, called "runPopulation":